data-apis/array-api/spec/draft/API_specification/function_and_method_signatures.rst

    is called ``x``.
 For functions that have multiple array parameters, those parameters are called ``xi`` with ``i = 1, 2, ...`` (i.e., ``x1``, ``x2``).

-4. Type annotations are left out of the signatures themselves for readability; however, they are added to individual parameter descriptions.
+4. Signatures include type annotations.
+The type annotations are also added to individual parameter and return value descriptions.
 For code which aims to adhere to the standard, adding type annotations is strongly recommended.

 A function signature and description will look like: